graphql/graphql-spec/spec/Section 3 -- Type System.md

-An `Interface` defines an ordered set of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields.
+An `Interface` defines an ordered set of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields (in any order).
 Whenever a field claims it will return an Interface type, it will return a valid implementing Object type during execution.

 A `Union` defines a set of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be